 To learn more about public trainings for CalEEMod, please click here.

 The Sac Metro Air District is leading a comprehensive update of the 2010 GHG Handbook and the

 California Emissions Estimator Model (CalEEMod).
 The update incorporates new GHG mitigation strategies and refreshes quantification methods and underlying data.
 In addition, the GHG Handbook and CalEEMod will incorporate analysis of climate hazards and health and equity for the first time to better align with State of California environmental justice and climate adaptation policies and goals.

-You can download the Draft GHG Handbook here:
+You can download the Final GHG Handbook here:

-If you have any questions, please contact GHGHandbook [at] airquality.org.
+If you have any questions, please contact caleemod [at] airquality.org.

 This project is funded by a Caltrans SB-1 Adaptation Planning Grant, with additional support from the Bay Area Air Quality Management District and the California Department of Public Health.
 The project began in March 2020 and will conclude in May 2022.
 The project team consists of staff from Sac Metro Air District, ICF, Fehr & Peers, and Sonoma Technologies Inc. (STI).
 Sac Metro Air District would also like to thank the members of the project technical advisory committee, who have provided insight, guidance, and expertise with this project.